ARISE-PP Grants: Call for Expressions of Interest

 Funding Call Details

 Are you a talented early-career scientist who has already produced excellent supervised work, is ready to work independently and shows potential to be a research leader?
-The African Research Initiative on Scientific Excellence Pilot Programme (ARISE-PP) Grant is an opportunity for you to further develop your research career and become a principal researcher leading your own grant.
+The African Research Initiative for Scientific Excellence Pilot Programme (ARISE-PP) Grant is an opportunity for you to further develop your research career and become a principal researcher leading your own grant.

 Who can apply?